Versatility Is Homemade Cooking Cream

 I *love* having really versatile items in my fridge.
 Give me a tomato, a red onion and some cheddar cheese; I’ll give you one hundred dinner ideas (other ingredients required, of course!).

 That’s why I adore this recipe.
 I call it Homemade Cooking Cream because it can be used in all the ways you might use Philly Cooking Cream.
 But, you don’t have to buy an extra product AND you can season it up any way you like.

-(What *is* Cooking Cream?
-It’s kind of like slightly thinned cream cheese that is soft even when cold.
 It’s sold next to the cream cheese in the refrigerated area of the grocery store.
 There’s a plain “original” version and several different seasoned varieties (e.g., savory garlic, Italian cheese and herb).
-You keep it in the fridge and then add a dollop to veggies, pasta and more to create a quick creamy sauce.)
+You keep it in the fridge and then add a dollop to veggies, pasta and more to create a quick creamy sauce.

 Here I’ve made my own basic cooking cream and seasoned it with toasted then crushed cumin and coriander seeds, a lot of black pepper and a burst of lime.
 This combination of flavors has several great uses:

-- Toss with hot cooked veggies to create a lightly seasoned sauce (to get an idea of amounts, I use 3 tbsp Homemade Cooking Cream to one head of streamed cauliflower).
+- Toss with hot cooked veggies to create a lightly seasoned sauce.
+To get an idea of amounts, I use 3 tbsp cooking cream to one head of steamed cauliflower.

 - Use it instead of sour cream in tacos or thin it with a bit of milk or water to use as a dressing for taco salad.